 Kinshu: Autumn Brocade

-Aki visits Zao to show the starlit sky to her handicapped son, and she unexpectedly runs into her ex-husband on the gondola.
-She is surprised at his weary and haggard looking appearance.
-She is upset and they exchange only a few word briefly.
+Aki visits Zao to show the starlit sky to her handicapped son, and by chance she runs into her ex‑husband on the gondola.
+His worn, haggard appearance shocks her.
+Upset and confused, she exchanges only a few brief words with him.

 form is emptiness and the very emptiness is form;